Lansing River Trail

 The Best Way to Experience the Trail

-All of the trail and places you’ll encounter are easily traversed and accessible whether on foot or by bicycle.
+The whole trail and the places you’ll encounter along the way are easily traversed and accessible, whether on foot or by bicycle.
 Taking the trail by bike is definitely the way to go because you can ride the entire trail easily in a single outing, especially if you are stopping along the way.

 If you need to rent a bike for your visit to the Lansing River Trail, the MSU Bikes Service Center has you covered.